 Now, what makes Livecoin rather special is the fact that the exchange has never been involved in any major scandal related to security or customer crypto assets.
 Over the few years that Livecoin’s been active, the platform has kept a pretty low profile.

 Whether or not this is something that sways your opinion about Livecoin, it is undeniable that the site is truly an interesting alternative in the crypto trading space.
 Still, anyone who’s unsure if they’d want to risk their cryptocurrencies and tokens on a platform like this should definitely look into some safer and more-reliable alternatives.
-Binance and Coinbase are at the top in this category.
+Binance and Kraken are at the top in this category.

 Customer Support Issues